ashok133/Vocab/README.md

 BeautifulSoup came to my rescue.
 I scraped through the website and extracted the word lists by writing a script (scraping_list.py).
 After extracting the 15 lists from 15 separate web pages, I merged and exported them into a single CSV file (final_list.csv)

+I've also made use of Synch and Twilio, as well as smtplib for daily notifications (SMS, mail) with new words and a quote from Goodreads.

+Github doesn't allow more than a 100 files to be uploaded at once.
+Meh.
+Complete code - bit.ly/vocab_apk

 Python makes lives a little more easier.